FIND AS MANY CHECKPOINTS AS YOU CAN IN THE TIME LIMIT

-If you are unable to attend the event due to COVID-19 restrictions beyond your control (e.g. self-isolation, local lock down) we will defer your entry or offer a product voucher to the value of your entry.
+If you are unable to attend the event due to COVID-19 restrictions beyond your control (e.g. self-isolation, local lock down) we will offer you option 1. above.

 The organisation of the competition is conducted by a small army of unpaid volunteer helpers drawn from a wide variety of clubs and organisations, including the many faithful stalwarts who help out every year and without whose experience it would not be possible to conduct such an event.
 These teams of volunteers allow us to keep the entry fees as low as possible to benefit you.

 The officials listed are the principal organisers and team leaders:-